 I was, but I decided to delete the Facebook and Twitter accounts I created for Veggie Angie.
 I found it far too distracting to share content on multiple sites.
 I cherish the times I disconnect from the internet and go for long walks with my hubby.
 I do have a personal facebook for family and friends and kept my instagram account so I can ♥ photos of vegan ice cream and cute animals.
 I am on Pinterest, where I love to collect recipes and inspiration.

 Are all your recipes healthy?

 I want to make it very clear that I’m not a nutritionist or health specialist.
 Vegan doesn’t mean healthy.
-Vegan is a term meant to represent a compassionate diet and lifestyle that excludes all animal products.
+Vegan, for me, is a term meant to represent a diet and lifestyle that attempts to exclude animal products and by-products.
 That being said, most of my recipes are a healthier alternative.
 If you have a particular diet or health concern, please contact a trusted physician for advice.